 - For a complaint to a trader in Scotland.

 All Which?
 Trusted Traders must comply with the terms of our Code of Conduct.
 Under the Code, all Which?
-Trusted Traders agree to acknowledge any written complaint within 28 days, and either provide a resolution or a letter of deadlock if they do not agree with your assessment and wish to take the matter before the ombudsman.
+Trusted Traders agree to acknowledge any written complaint within 28 days, and either provide a resolution or a letter of deadlock if they do not agree with your assessment and wish to take the matter before the Alternative Dispute Resolution service.

 The scheme then allows the trader a further eight weeks to agree a resolution with you.
 Most complaints will be resolved at this stage.